Is Kvothe the Bloodless a Gary Stu (Mary Sue)?

 Inner Struggles: "That is how heavy a secret can become.
 It can make blood flow easier than ink." -Patrick Rothfuss, The Wise Man's Fear.

 From the beginning of his story, Kvothe loses his parents, which propels his journey into researching the Chandrian to exact his revenge on the immortal, demon-like legends.
 Each time he gets closer to information about them, it is tainted in one way or another.
-The intel isn't enough; the people that would have known were murdered, the Cthaeh distracts him with torturous information about his love interest, Denna.
-Each grueling step forward seems to set him back ten.
+The information isn't enough; the people who would have known are murdered, and when he asks the Cthaeh (an almost omniscient and very evil tree), it distracts him with torturous details about his love interest, Denna.
+Each grueling step forward sets him back ten.

-Kvothe's ego and pride are paramount when considering the factors of his inner struggles, like many young men his age.
-He wants to be independent, and the fact that he survived on the streets for many years before going to the University shows that he can, which adds to his pride.
-He did a huge thing (mostly) all independently and therefore thinks he can do everything else likewise.
-His pride grounded in this and his many other talents give him (at least in his mind) the freedom to be arrogant and push those close to him away when they try to help, rather than accept that he may actually be able to trust them with secrets such as the Chandrian.
+Like many young men his age, Kvothe's ego and pride are paramount when considering the factors of his inner struggles.
+He wants to be independent, and the fact that he survived on the streets for many years before going to the University shows that he can, which only adds to his pride.
+He accomplished a colossal feat (mostly) independently and, therefore, thinks he can do everything else this way.
+His pride is grounded in this, and his many other talents give him (at least in his mind) the freedom to be arrogant and push those close to him away when they try to help rather than accept that he may actually be able to trust them with secrets such as the Chandrian.

-Though we have seen little growth in this aspect of his character, the evidence is clear that he has begun to let go of his pride, even if just a little.
-And in the interludes where we see Kvothe as an adult, we see that he can accept help quite a bit more than he had in the past.
-I believe that the third book, Doors of Stone, will likely show us what his pride eventually brought him--which is what we see in Kote, the Inn keep--a man fallen from his high horse, brought brutally down by his pride and forced to accept that he could not do everything himself.
+Though we have seen little growth in this aspect of his character, the evidence is clear that he has begun to relinquish at least some of his pride.
+In the interludes where we see Kvothe (Kote) as an adult, we know that he can accept help quite a bit more than he had in the past.
+I believe that the third book, Doors of Stone, will likely show us what his pride eventually brought him--which is what we see in Kote, the Inn Keep.
+A man fallen from his high horse, brought brutally down by his pride, and forced to accept that he could not do everything himself.
 Though he does not realize it yet, he is one of the main reasons for his own pain.

 For these reasons, I am inclined to give Kvothe another AS point.

-Actions vs. Consequences: Something remarkable about Rothfuss (and other great authors) is that he makes sure that every act has a consequence.
-Especially when Kvothe has done something idiotic, the results are apparent if not understood.
-This is shown in his rivalry with Ambrose.
-Though Kvothe gets away with some of his pranks toward the loathsome fellow, there are those he does not escape, and the consequences are dire such as getting whipped, the wax mommet (sort of like a voodoo doll) Ambrose uses to torture Kvothe, losing out on any attempt to gain a patron, and finally, leaving the University for a time due to all of the bad blood between the two and the financial influence Ambrose's family has with the University.
+Something remarkable about Rothfuss (and other great authors) is that he ensures every act has a consequence.
+The results are apparent and well understood, especially when Kvothe has done something idiotic (as he often does).
+This is shown in his rivalry with Ambrose Jakis.
+Though Kvothe gets away with some of his pranks toward the loathsome fellow, there are just as many he doesn't, and the consequences are dire, such as getting whipped, the wax mommet (sort of like a voodoo doll) Ambrose uses to torture Kvothe, losing out on gaining a patron to fund his studies, and finally, leaving the University for a time due to all of the bad blood between the two and the financial influence Ambrose's family has with the University.

-There are his many screw-ups with his love interest, Denna.
+Adding to the above, there are his many screw-ups with his love interest, Denna.
 His pride gets in the way of letting her in.
 And let us not forget when he allowed his arrogance to get the better of him and challenge Devi to a duel using Sympathy.
-Using everything he had, thinking he was oh-so-powerful, but in the end, Devi not only overpowered him, but she also made sure that he never forgot it.
-(Granted, Kvothe's action here was out of desperation.
+Using everything he had, thinking he was oh-so-powerful, but in the end, Devi not only overpowered him but also ensured he never forgot it.
+(Note that Kvothe's actions here were out of desperation.
 Nevertheless, the consequences were severe).

 And lastly, there is Maer Alveron and Lady Lackless.
 After months of work, he earned both their trust and respect.
 Still, after insulting the Lady in a heated argument that Kvothe blamed on his ancestral blood, he lost most, if not all, the respect he had gained with such influential people within the Four Corners of Civilization and was sent back to the University.